DMPS/Bad-Eggs/README.md

 # Bad-Eggs
 <h3>Making the Sharing Economy Safer via a Passive Money Laundering Monitoring System</h3>

-"The sharing economy struggles with the same issues facing bitcoin, the crypto-currency that has been criticized for its facilitation of money laundering and criminal activity as well as a lack of safety for its buyers." - David Weiner, Wall Street Journal, 22 May 2014
+<i>"The sharing economy struggles with the same issues facing bitcoin, the crypto-currency that has been criticized for its facilitation of money laundering and criminal activity as well as a lack of safety for its buyers."</i> - David Weiner, Wall Street Journal, 22 May 2014

 <b>The Problem:</b>